-People who have a pathogenic or likely pathogenic variant (sometimes called a mutation) in the SDHAF2 gene have hereditary paraganglioma-pheochromocytoma (PGL-PCC) syndrome.
-Individuals with SDHAF2-associated PGL-PCC have a higher-than-average chance to develop paragangliomas with the majority occurring in the head and neck.
-The chance to develop these tumors is increased, but not everyone with a pathogenic or likely pathogenic variant will develop tumors or cancer.
-The chance to develop these tumors is more common when the variant is inherited from an individual's father, however, individuals who inherit the variant from their mother may also be at increased risk.
+Individuals who have a pathogenic or likely pathogenic variant (sometimes called a mutation) in the TMEM127 gene have hereditary paraganglioma-pheochromocytoma (PGL-PCC) syndrome.
+Individuals with TMEM127-associated PGL-PCC syndrome have a higher-than-average chance to develop both paragangliomas and pheochromocytomas, with the majority being pheochromocytomas.
+Although many of these tumors are benign, they may cause serious health consequences.
+The chance to develop these tumors is increased, but not everyone with a pathogenic or likely pathogenic variant will develop tumors or cancer.\